Read the below extract of book Arjun’s Jenny for free. Do leave your comments.

 “Don’t know, don’t care.
 Now walk fast.”
 We ran the entire way.
 The auditorium was on the other end.
 Among us, many students were marching and whispering in hushed tones.
 I heard a few snippets of their conversation–‘Once he sees me, he will lose his stiff attitude and fall for me’, ‘they will select my project,’ ‘sponsorship is in my hands.’
 Sponsorship?
 What’s that about?

 My eyes bulged out as I met a queue of almost a hundred students.
 We hadn’t even reached the curve where the auditorium was located.
 The line stretched, extending to the other lane and crowding everywhere.
 Great, now we will have to wait under the sun.
 The heat was unbearable.
-But as I saw and overheard my surroundings, I heard his name on repeat mode, along with the shy and flirtatious smile from the girls, and excited, hopeful expressions on the boys.
+But as I saw and overheard my surroundings, I heard his name on repeat mode, along with the shy and flirtatious smile from the girls and excited, hopeful expressions on the boys.
 The burning sun above didn’t kill the spirits of anyone gathered here.
 The excitement for a topic like business and eco was surprising as it was boring and yawn-worthy.
-Everyone was here to see Arjun Rajput, interact with him, getting the best they can from him.
+Everyone was here to see Arjun Rajput.
+Interact with him, get the best they can from him.
 My T-shirt was sticking to my body, the result of my previous excursion.
-I searched for any unoccupied area under the trees, but the lane was packed, especially the corners, students cramped under the shadows of the trees.
+I searched for any unoccupied area under the trees but failed.
+The lane was packed, especially the corners, students cramped under shadows of the giant trees.